LilianDK/DALLMAYER_ORGANIZATION/README.md

 ##### Expected Deliverables <a name = "2.2.3"></a>
 - We have to deliver 2 things: (1) Forschungsfrage/Fragestellung und (2) Ansatz A oder Ansatz B

+#### Minutes from meeting 26.07.2024 - specification research question <a name = "2.3"></a>
+##### Data Cleansing <a name = "2.3.1"></a>
+- Due to the OCR there is a lot of noise in the data.
+Like useless pieces and fragements of characters.
+Therefore, with a sliding-window approach everything jibberish will be thrown away (DT)
+- Due to the huge amount of data we sub-set for a dataset to commit further investigations on.
+Therefore, the data will be facetted and a selection of journal and years will be derived from that (BS)

+##### Data Pre-Processing <a name = "2.3.2"></a>
+- With LLMs or anything other usefull methods the articles are refined to achieve following variables: Journal Outlet (extracted), Publication Year (extracted), Title (generated), Summary of Article (generated), Keyword/Concept (generated)

+##### Data Enrichment and Embedding Experiments <a name = "2.3.3"></a>
+- With LLMs or anything other usefull methods the data is enriched to achieve following variables: Keyword/Concept (generated)
+- Following the data pre-processing embedding experiments as well as clustering experiments after that are conducted

+##### Data Visualization and testing against research questions <a name = "2.3.4"></a>
+- In the next meeting we see if we can specify the visualization

+##### Sidenote <a name = "2.3.5"></a>
+- Larry J. Griffin and Robert R. Korstad (1998): Historical Inference and Event-Structure Analysis, https://www.jstor.org/stable/26405517